 When Do Children Get to Decide Where They Want to Live?

-I’m Lori Holyfield, and I’m an attorney serving Shelby, Fayette, and Tipton Counties in Southwest Tennessee.
-This video is part of a series I’m doing on Tennessee divorce myths that will not die.
+This post is part of a series I’m doing on Tennessee divorce myths that will not die.
 Today’s myth is that children, after they reach a certain age, get to decide where they want to live.

 But the key here is going to be “reasonable.”
 What is a reasonable preference?
 “I want to live with dad because dad lets me stay up all night and eat pizza and play Xbox instead of doing my homework” is not a reasonable preference.
 That’s not a preference that preserves the child’s best interests.
 But “I’d rather live with dad because Mom is overbearing and difficult to deal with and I don’t get along with her” may be a reasonable preference given the situation.
 It’s very fact-specific.